 » What advice do you have for new writers?

 The same advice I take myself, read, read and then, read some more.
 Meanwhile, take courses and write, in fact, never stop writing.
 Write every day.
 The most important caveat being write for yourself.
 Don’t try to anticipate trends, don’t write to fill a niche or a perceived need in the belief you might get published.
 It very rarely, if ever, works that way, unless you intend being a freelance writer as opposed to a novelist.

 » Can I quote, copy, reprint, or use certain passages or works?

 Reprints for publication is strictly prohibited without my express written permission.
 If you wish to quote a short section in an article of some sort, you may do so, but only if you cite your source appropriately and fully.

 » What about the writing on your personal Blog?

-All my writing, whether here or at any other web site I write for, including the Wry Writer, and regardless of being fiction or a post, is protected by copyright and has the same restrictions as any of my other original works.
-Including any graphic artwork and book covers, or mock-ups, that I may share from time to time with you here or elsewhere.
+All my writing, whether here or at any other website I write for, and regardless of being fiction or a post, is protected by copyright and has the same restrictions as any of my other original works.
+Including any graphic artwork and book covers, or mock-ups, that I may share from time to time here or elsewhere.